 - The Bourbon dynasty had been deposed during the French Revolution, was restored to power, and France lost the territories it had annexed under Napoleon.

 - Thus the kingdom of the Netherlands, which included Belgium, was set up in the north, and Genoa was added to Piedmont in the south.
 Prussia was given important new territories on its western frontiers, while Austria was given control of northern Italy.

 - German confederation of 39 states that had been set up by Napoleon was left untouched.

 - Russia was given part of Poland while Prussia was given a portion of Saxony.

-- In Genoa in 1807, an Italian revolutionary named Giuseppe Mazzini Born and became a member of the secret society of the Carbonari at young age.
+- In Genoa in 1807, an Italian revolutionary named Giuseppe Mazzini was Born and became a member of the secret society of the Carbonari at a young age.

 - He founded two more underground societies, first, Young Italy in Marseilles, and then, Young Europe in Berne, whose members were like-minded young men from Poland, France, Italy, and the German states.